Complex regional pain syndrome (CRPS) is a poorly understood condition where a person experiences persistent severe and debilitating pain.

 It's difficult to estimate exactly how common CRPS is, as many cases may go undiagnosed or be misdiagnosed.
 But it's thought to be fairly uncommon.

 CRPS can affect people of any age, including children.
-But it tends to be more common in women who are 60 to 70 years of age.
+It tends to be more common in women than men.